www.belgium.be Logo of the federal government

 Where appropriate, the CCB also participates in the relevant cybersecurity debates within the Organisation for Economic Cooperation and Development (OECD) and the International Telecommunications Union (ITU).

 The CCB also works with other Belgian or international agencies to support capacity-building projects.
-One of our latest projects involves cooperation with Niger, whereby the CCB supports Enabel, the Federal Agency for cooperation development, with technical knowledge.
+One of our latest projects involves cooperation with Benin, whereby the CCB supports Enabel, the Federal Agency for cooperation development, with technical knowledge.

 At an operational level